spyboy-productions/PhantomCrawler/README.md

 # PhantomCrawler
-PhantomCrawler lightweight Python tool designed for Proof of Concept (POC) testing, allowing users to simulate website interactions through different proxy IP addresses.
+PhantomCrawler allows users to simulate website interactions through different proxy IP addresses.
 It leverages Python, requests, and BeautifulSoup to offer a simple and effective way to test website behaviour under varied proxy configurations.

 **Features:**
 - Utilizes a list of proxy IP addresses from a specified file.